NFL Rush Zone: Villains

 Wild Card – The main antagonist of the second season who wants to destroy the guardians and the NFL.
 He has a very short temper and hates losing more than anything.
 In the episode "The Mystery Guardian", it is revealed that Wild Card's true identity is Warren Zimmer, Richard Zimmer's (thus RZ's) son.
 He is finally defeated when his powers overloaded in the second season finale.
-He later returns as a supporting antagonist in the third season, when Sudden Death breaks him out of prison and forces him to work with him, but soon convinces Drop Kick, who had betrayed him the previous season to plot against Sudden Death and the Anticorians.
-After playing both sides in the third season finale, he escapes, vowing to eventually return.
-He is voiced by Persona 4's Troy Baker.
+Although this is not the end of Wild Card as he later returns as a supporting antagonist in the third season, when Sudden Death breaks him out of prison and forces him to work with him, but soon convinces Drop Kick, who had betrayed him the previous season to plot against Sudden Death and the Anticorians.
+After playing both sides in the third season finale, he escapes, vowing to eventually return while telling Ish and his friends to never underestimate the Wild Card.
+Due to the show’s abrupt cancellation, his fate is unknown.
+He is voiced by Troy Baker.

 Drop Kick – Wild Card's mostly incompetent robot lackey, who is frequently the target of Wild Card's rage.
 In the episode "The Mystery Guardian", it is revealed that Drop Kick's true identity is Sidekick, also known as RZ 1.0, Richard Zimmer's robot assistant.
 Eventually, fed up with Wild Card's mistreatment of him, Drop Kick betrays his master near the end of the second season to try and take power for himself, but is defeated and destroyed by the Guardians.
 The Anticorians later rebuild him during the third season, but he is manipulated in to plotting against them and Sudden Death by Wild Card.
 He is destroyed once more in the season finale.
 He is voiced by Jesse Corti.